Artwork By Daniele Gasparini

 I haven’t published a short story for a while.
 And with the approaching Pink Full-Moon, the feature photo prompted the story below.
 Enjoy 🙂

 Saturday, April 4, 2020

 “Hey, it’s me.
 Give me a ring if you’re hearing this.
 I made it to Motel Owari.
 My cell receives but isn’t dialing out.
 And yes, it rained out here.
 I’ll do my best with what I see to gather some ahead…”

-Continuing on my ride I shut the bike’s headlights off.
+Continuing on my ride, I shut the bike’s headlights off.
 Following along the highway’s streetlights, flickering flashes ahead confuse me gazing out into the distant areas.
-The engine could detour my position–and by easing the throttle I’ll save fuel.
-Riding further out of town each streetlight now over a quarter mile apart.
-And splashing lightly beneath my bike I pass up opportunities to fill up.
+The engine could detour my position—and by easing the throttle I’ll save on fuel.
+Riding further from town, each streetlight is now over a quarter mile apart.
+And splashing lightly beneath my bike, I pass up opportunities to fill up.

 She said there’d be a payphone before the highway.
 And of course, cell reception out here was never secure—but I kept my promise.
 As the protector leaving his caregiver to sit and wait in panic, I could be riding into death’s pond.

-My defense if apprehended is survival–they aren’t promised to return either.
-As the road below no longer splashes back I stare further into the dense fog.
-Riding closer to fading streetlights, I glance behind me peeking at each pink clustering plaza light.
+My defense if apprehended is survival—squadrons aren’t promised to return either.
+As the road below no longer splashes back, I stare further into the thick fog.
+Riding closer to fading streetlights, I glance behind, squinting at each pink clustering plaza light.

-So I stop, hop off my bike, now surrounded by fog no lights shine in sight.
-I turn my bike’s headlights on to beam 200 feet onto the road.
-Revving my engine, I jump back on and slowly begin trailing behind its straight lit path before me…
+I stop, hop off my bike, now surrounded by fog without a light to shine in sight.
+Turning on the headlights to beam 200 feet ahead and revving my engine, I jump back on and begin trailing behind its straight lit path before me.

 Breathing in as the road unfolds, the middle hash-marks become moments to exhale.